Schedule 2026

 FREE

 Chinati Foundation and Agave Festival Marfa present a talk on archeoastronomy in the Chihuahuan Desert by Yuri de la Rosa of INAH-Coahuila.
-De la Rosa is known for his extensive and illuminating research in remote regions of Coahuila, as well as his commitment to sharing the deep history of the Chihuahuan Desert through public talks, podcasts and radio interviews.
-Archeoastronomy is one of De la Rosa’s favorite subjects and this will be a very special event.
+De la Rosa is the author of “Los astros en las rocas de Coahuila: arqueología de los antiguos habitantes del desierto” (“Stars in the Stones of Coahuila: Archeology of Early Desert Inhabitants”), and is known for his extensive and illuminating archeological research in remote regions of Coahuila, as well as his commitment to sharing the deep history of the Chihuahuan Desert through public talks, podcasts and radio interviews.
+De la Rosa’s presentation will begin with an overview of the history of archeology in Coahuila, including news of important recent projects and findings by INAH-Coahuila, before speaking about the role of archeoastronomy, one of his favorite subjects.

 98 south austin st